x00tex/hackTheBox/Boxes/windows/Retired/intelligence/README.md

 Start BloodHound and load all json file created by bloodhound-python ingestor

-And here is the sortest path to the DOMAIN.
+And here is the shortest path to the DOMAIN.

 ![](screenshots/sortest-path.png)